 Because I am now on dialysis at home the only thing I can think of that I miss is the social part of being on the dialysis unit.

 How do you think others could be encouraged to feel better about their dialysis?

 It would give them more free time to do more things in their lives, and the confidence to do those things that maybe they thought they couldn't do.
 Take control of your treatment and that in turn will give you a better quality of life.

 Orlando Douglas - March 2017

-Would you like to write an article about your Heamodialysis experience ?
-We would love to hear your story especially if your share your care.
+We would love to hear your story, especially if you share your care.